mpeder/auctionwebfe/docs/case-description.md

 At the end of day two, each team must present their solution (~20 mins):
 * Describe and show each step in details.
 * Share you learnings - what did and what didn’t work?
+* Show us your architecture, explain the rationale behind your design decisions to customer and the economic impact, but the actual implementation is more important.
+* Load test of the bidding API